AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md

    >
    >

-1. (Optional) Further organize the Work List, as described in the section [Group and sort by Date, Project, and Priority](#sorting-by-date-and-project). in this article.
+1. (Optional) Further organize the Work List, as described in the section [Group and sort by Date, Project, and Priority](#group-and-sort-by-date-project-and-priority). in this article.

-## Group and sort by Date, Project, and Priority
+## Group and sort by Date, Project, and Priority {#group-and-sort-by-date-project-and-priority}

 You can group and sort the Work List by Planned Completion Date, Commit Date, Project, or My Priority.
 The option you choose determines how items are grouped in the Work List.